-I’m in teen heaven, finishing off a large pepperoni and onion while Edward has a Reuben sandwich, half of which I eat at his suggestion, the New York favorite.
+I am in teen heaven, finishing off a large pepperoni and onion while Edward has a Reuben sandwich, half of which I eat at his suggestion, the New York favorite.
 He just orders another Reuben as takeout for later.

 He doesn’t find that funny, a World War II vet.
 I don’t tell him my Armand Hammer story.

 Back at his apartment I perform the whole ‘Cabaret’ set we had done with Liza and Elton.
 He has an old standup piano.
 Jace shows up in time to help me tinkle the keys properly.
 Nice to have a musical genius on call in time for a command performance.
 We drink sherry which I find way too sweet.
 It creeps up on you.
 I wake up tucked next to him on his couch.
 He has blanket on me.
-He’s been a perfect gentleman.
-Maybe he’s not gay, just old and alone.
+He is a perfect gentleman.
+Maybe he is not gay, just old and alone.
 Perusing his library, I find several Tony awards as well as published books he wrote.
 As a Harvard graduate, he has done better than Burroughs, escaping SRO hell.

 Off we go to Studio 54.
-I’ve only been there once but already have VIP status.
+I have only been there once but already have VIP status.
 The three of us go to the head of the line at the door.
 We sit at Andy’s table behind the velvet chain, even though Andy is not there.
 Soon Monte and Paul’s friends join us.
 I tell the bar waitress that Andy is paying.
 I promise myself to pay him back.

 Soon I regale our group about the Beat’s performance the next night.
 Most feigned fear of attending Church.
 The hint of a Beatles reunion creates a frenzy of gossip.
-I know we’ll have no trouble filling the empty Cathedral’s pews.
-I’m sure PJ will have his own entourage.
+I know we will have no trouble filling the empty Cathedral’s pews.
+I know PJ will have his own entourage.
 The three of us drink champagne and dance the night away.
 I fall asleep once we’re back at the Chelsea.
 That’s twice in one night.
 It doesn’t slow Monte and Paul down.
-I’m not sure that I participated or it was just another teenage wet dream.
+I am not sure that I participated or it was just another teenage wet dream.
 There is hot water for the shower in the morning, not an everyday occurrence.
 My country ways are fading fast as I don’t wake up until 10 am.
 Arriving at the Lampoon offices at noon is not considered decadent in the City where the clubs stay busy until 4 am or later.
-I brief PJ on the plans for the evening performance.
+I brief PJ on the plans for the evening’s performance.
 He lets me know to expect him and his friends.
 I promise reserved seating for my boss.
 Edward laughs when I explain how the later hours of my evening had gone.
 He considers clubbing a lost phase of his youth.
-He shows me the drawings he’s already done from his visits to the Cathedral and the Dakota.
+He shows me the drawings he already finished from his visits to the Cathedral and the Dakota.
 It captures the atmosphere of our setting.
 It will be my job to capture the narrative.
 PJ expects a scoop on a Beatles reunion.
 I want to highlight the Jace’s Place kids’ plight.
 Thinking how we explained writing composition papers to Minehan (CAST – character, action, setting and theme), I need to establish a theme for the night.
 Looking at Gorey’s drawings, I see a cross between Greek tragedy (Julian’s oedipus conflict) and medieval Goth horror (in the Church atmosphere).
 I feel so complex.

 After a lunch run to the Automat for PJ and my favorite staffers, Edward and I plan to proceed to the Dakota for a final rehearsal of The Beat band.
 The name strikes me as a perfect chance to involve my favorite Beat writer, Bill Burroughs.
-It’s early, so we make a detour to the Chelsea.
+It is early, so I make a detour to the Chelsea.
 After banging on his door for five minutes, Burroughs appears, disheveled and grumpy.
 He and Gorey hit it off right away, confirming my Goth theme for the night.